BeamFi/beamapp/README.md

 ## Wiring of Canister ID to frontend

 The magical part that connects canister ID to frontend app is dfx.webpack.config.js.
-It reads canister_ids.json and export it as NEXT_PUBLIC_BEAM_CANISTER_ID for Beam canister for example.
+It reads canister_ids.json and exports it as NEXT_PUBLIC_BEAM_CANISTER_ID for Beam canister for example.
 See /ui/declaration/beam/index.js

 ## Sync BeamFi protocol Candid to Beam App